Skip navigation

 An easy way to get a faster first load is to load images progressively: only load what you need when you need it.
 This is done through lazy-loading and most browsers now support this natively.
 Not all users will scroll your page in its entirety so you should avoid loading images that might never be seen by the current user.
 As such, this is a quick win for sustainability and your users.

 Figure 20.12.
-Native lazy loading usage
+Native lazy loading usage.

 On this graph, we see that native lazy-loading has been more and more widely adopted since its implementation.
 Around one our of four websites use it.
 Some might still be using JavaScript libraries to implement this behavior and do not appear on this graph.
 Switching to native lazy-loading could be a great opportunity for them to slightly reduce requests and avoid some JavaScript processing.